Strategic Brief, Decision-Layer Architecture for Agentic AI

 Capability Model

 Three functions.
 Distinct scope.
 No overlap on accountability.
-The capability model defines what Onboarding, MDS Support, and FDE each own, where they support each other, and where their mandate ends.
-It is the operational answer to what the combined entity actually delivers — and the frame against which every hire, every ramp, and every client engagement is evaluated.
+The capability model defines what Onboarding, Data Services Support, and FDE each own, where they support each other, and where their mandate ends.
+It is the operational answer to what the combined entity actually delivers.
+It is the frame against which every hire, every ramp, and every client engagement is evaluated.
+SaaS Support sits adjacent to these three, funded as software COGS (see Section 13).

 Onboarding